blockchainsllc/in3-legacy/docs/api.md

 ## Type IN3NodeConfig

-a configuration of a in3-server.
+a configuration of an in3-server.

 Source: [types/types.ts](https://github.com/slockit/in3/blob/master/src/types/types.ts#L248)